ajraj27/Map-and-Reduce-Application/README.md

 # Map-and-Reduce-Application
-A  javascript application to take seconds of various seconds and calculate total hours,mins and secs using map and reduce function.
+A  javascript application to take duration of various videos and calculate total hours,mins and secs using map and reduce function.